 If you are going to handle the case yourself, you may consider taking advantage of a free consultation from a top-rated personal injury attorney before dealing with the insurance adjuster.

 Fiction: If You Are Partially at Fault, You Can’t Get Money for a Personal Injury Claim

 Texas is a proportionate responsibility state.
 You can recover personal injury damages if you are less than 51% at fault.
-In every personal injury case, the actions of everyone are evaluated, and a percentage of fault is assigned by a judge or jury.
+In every personal injury case, the actions of everyone are evaluated, and a judge or jury assigns a percentage of fault.

 If you are less than 51% at fault, you can collect damages you prove in a personal injury claim.
 However, if you are partly at fault, your damages will be reduced according to the percentage of responsibility on your part.